txje/Unicycler/README.md

 ### Running time

 Unicycler is thorough and accurate, but not particularly fast.
-In particular, the [Long read bridging](#long-read-bridging) step of the pipeline can take a while to complete.
-Two main factors influence the running time: the number of long reads (more reads take longer to align) and the genome size/complexity (finding ideal bridge paths is more difficult in complex graphs).
+In particular, the [long read bridging](#long-read-bridging) step of the pipeline can take a while to complete.
+Two main factors influence the running time: the number of long reads (more reads take longer to align) and the genome size/complexity (finding bridge paths is more difficult in complex graphs).

 Unicycler may only take an hour or so to assemble a small, simple genome with low depth long reads.
 On the other hand, a complex genome with many long reads may take 12 hours to finish or more.
-If you have a very high depth of long reads, subsampling for only the best reads will make Unicycler run faster and probably not adversely affect your assembly.
+If you have a very high depth of long reads, you can make Unicycler run faster by subsampling for only the longest reads.

 ### Long read length

-The length of the long reads is very important - typically more so than their accuracy.
+The length of a long read is very important - typically more than its accuracy.
 A 99% accurate read isn't useful to Unicycler if it is less than 1 kb.
 On the other hand, a 20 kb read is quite useful, even if it is only 75% accurate.
 This is because longer reads are more likely to align to multiple single-copy contigs, allowing Unicycler to build bridges.

-Therefore if you do subsample your long reads, you should preferentially keep the longest ones.

 ### Poretools